-The Change Finder utility compares the source files of the objects in the selected Workspace Module(s) with the image of those files in the repository.
+The Change Finder utility compares the physical source files of the objects in the selected Workspace Module(s) or Product Module(s) with the contents of those files in the repository.
 The objects whose files differ appear in a list.
-This makes it easy to search for changes in the Workspace that were made outside of Roundtable's control and bring them under version control.
+This makes it easy to search for changes in the Workspace that were made outside of Roundtable and bring them under version control.